 I was recently shown a learning pathway tool which enables all components of a new starter’s induction to be delivered through a series of one to ones and work based tasks; easily personalised and highly efficient.
 In this model a new member of staff could be productive right from the off.

-But as well as tactical changes, we have to think about a strategic shift in how we do workplace learning and development.
-Here’s what Secretary of State for Business Innovation and Skills, Sajid Javed, said about this when launching the government’s Fixing the Foundations strategy to tackle productivity:
+As well as tactical changes, we have to think about a strategic shift in how we do workplace learning and development.
+Here’s what former Secretary of State for Business Innovation and Skills, Sajid Javed, said about this when launching the government’s Fixing the Foundations strategy to tackle productivity:

 “Part of the problem lies in our system of training.
 Enter the professional and technical education system today and you’ll be faced with a blizzard of complicated and overlapping qualifications, often with no obvious pathway to a decent job.
 So we’re going to simplify and streamline the system, replacing thousands of qualifications with clear set of routes that allow for progression to high level skills.”